mzovinec/claude_wc3/README.md

 }
 ```

 Numbers are relative weights — they don't need to sum to 100.
-Add `"nightelf": 10` to include Night Elf wisps.
-Set a race to `0` to disable it.
-Re-running the installer preserves your config.

 ## Sound files